meghanakongara0429/-Optimizing-Sprint-Planning-in-Scrum-Teams/PROJECT_DETAILED_EXPLANATION.md

 This project provides a solid foundation for learning advanced web development, AI integration, and Agile project management while building something genuinely useful for development teams.

 ---

+## Visual Project Flow

+For a simple diagram and explanation of how this project works (especially for non-IT contributors), see [PROJECT_FLOW_DIAGRAM.md](PROJECT_FLOW_DIAGRAM.md)

+---

+## Key Frontend-Backend Interactions Checklist

+Below is a checklist of important data exchanges and interactions between the frontend and backend.
+Use this to ensure each aspect is covered or understood:

+- [ ] Task management actions (add/edit/delete)
+- [ ] Sprint capacity settings and AI recommendations
+- [ ] Daily standup inputs
+- [ ] AI prediction requests and results
+- [ ] User authentication and role-based permissions
+- [ ] Fetching historical sprint data and analytics
+- [ ] Export/import data for reporting or backup

+You can tick these checkboxes as you explain or implement each feature, making it easy for contributors and reviewers to track project coverage.